johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     Denmark is serving up supreme Scandipop.
 A good beat, slick production and a cracking vocal.

-    I love the falsetto riff in the chorus.
+    I was hooked from the first few seconds.

-    The music reminds me a little of *Euphoria*.
+    The catchy falsetto riff in the chorus is a sublime earworm.
+The orchestration reminds me a little of *Euphoria*.

     *Douze points* from me.